foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

     * the new database shouldn't have any data that you entered previously!
     * __DO NOT COMMIT__ `config.json` (in fact, it should be in your `.gitignore` as the previous instructions specify)
     * (you'll create a `config.json` on the server)
+5. Finally, because you'll want to use a custom port number, <span class="warning">you'll have to modify your app.listen call so that it uses an environment variable</span>
+    * if you're using express generator, then this is already done for you
+    * otherwise, change your call to `app.listen` so that it checks for an environment variable, `PORT`, first... otherwise, default to 300
+    * `app.listen(process.env.PORT || 3000);`
 5. commit and push your code